awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-logs.md

 </label>
 ```

-## \(Optional\) Reducing the log volume from FluentD<a name="ContainerInsights-fluentd-volume"></a>
+## \(Optional\) Reducing the log volume from Fluentd<a name="ContainerInsights-fluentd-volume"></a>

-By default, we send FluentD application logs and Kubernetes metadata to CloudWatch\.
+By default, we send Fluentd application logs and Kubernetes metadata to CloudWatch\.
 If you want to reduce the volume of data being sent to CloudWatch, you can stop one or both of these data sources from being sent to CloudWatch\.

-To stop FluentD application logs, remove the following section from the `fluentd.yaml` file\.
+To stop Fluentd application logs, remove the following section from the `fluentd.yaml` file\.

 ```
 <source>